allsources/WordAutoComplete/README.md

 Search popular words by prefix using prefix tree.
+[Download](http://1drv.ms/1eg6W7s) source code and executable files.

 Three console apps will be available in the Build folder after building a project.